Mini Mercury skips across sun’s vast glare in rare transit

-CAPE CANAVERAL, Fla. — Mini Mercury is skipping across the vast, glaring face of the sun in a rare celestial transit.
+CAPE CANAVERAL, Fla.
+(AP) — Mini Mercury is skipping across the vast, glaring face of the sun in a rare celestial transit.

 Stargazers used solar-filtered binoculars and telescopes to spot Mercury — a tiny black dot — as it passed directly between Earth and the sun on Monday.